 Most financial transactions are posted to the general ledger through dedicated business documents, such as purchase invoices and sales orders.
 For business activities that are not represented by a document in Financials, such as smaller expenses or cash receipts, you can create the related transactions by posting journal lines in the General Journal window.
 For more information, see How to: Post Transactions Directly to the General Ledger.

-You use general journals to post financial transactions directly to general ledger accounts and other accounts, such as bank, customer, and vendor accounts.
+You use general journals to post financial transactions directly to general ledger accounts and other accounts, such as bank, customer, vendor, and employee accounts.
 Posting with a general journal always creates entries on general ledger accounts.
 This is true even when, for example, you post a journal line to a customer account, because an entry is posted to a general ledger receivables account through a posting group.

 The information that you enter in a journal is temporary and can be changed while it is in the journal.
 When you post the journal, the information is transferred to entries on individual accounts, where it cannot be changed.
 You can, however, unapply posted entries, and you can post reversing or correcting entries.
-For more information, see How to: Reverse Journal Posting.
+For more information, see How to: Reverse Postings.

 Using Journal Templates and Batches